Lost In Translation

 This sign in Swansea told Welsh-speaking lorry drivers that "I am not in the office at the moment.
 Send any work to be translated".

 An e-mail sent by the Council to its translations department asking for "No entry for heavy goods vehicles.
 Residential site only" to be translated into Welsh triggered the automated email response "I am not in the office at the moment.
 Send any work to be translated".
-Unfortunately, the English-speaking official thought the automated e-mail was the actual translation, so went ahead and had it printed on the road sign (now replaced).
+Unfortunately, the English-speaking official thought the automated e-mail was the actual translation, so went ahead and had it printed on the road sign.

 5: Ghost image